The application portal for the 2024/2025 academic year is now open!

 Conflict Resolution and Mediation students boast a range of academic, demographic, and professional backgrounds.
 Applicants must hold a bachelor’s degree (or master’s degree) from an accredited institution with a cumulative GPA of 3.0 or higher on a 4.0 scale, or 80 on a 100-point scale.
-Applicants with a cumulative GPA between 2.0-2.9 or 70-80, may be considered but require permission from the Faculty's Academic Committee.
+Applicants with a cumulative GPA between 2.5-2.9 or 75-79%, may be considered but require approval from the Faculty's Academic Committee.
 Applicants with several years of academic and/or professional experience after obtaining their first degree are given preference.

 The program seeks self-motivated students who can create connections between the topics presented and their personal interest in conflict resolution.
 Classroom participation is an integral aspect of the program's educational approach, and incoming students are accepted with the expectation that they will contribute in kind to their fellow classmates' education.

 Applicants should complete the online application available on the student portal.
 Application requirements include:

 - Passport copy